 You probably take your dog on walks at least a couple of times a day.
 If you know there will be fireworks later on in the evening, be sure you walk your dog in the afternoon.
 Don’t skip their second walk of the day because of the fireworks.
 Make it a long walk and make sure your dog gets out all its stress.
 You want your pet to be as calm as possible during the fireworks show.

 If you’ll be taking your dog out around the time of the fireworks, make sure you use a leash.
 Take extra care to ensure that that the dog collar is a snug fit and the leash is secured.
-You don’t want your puppy running off scared if it’s taken by surprise by the loud noises.
+If you have a GPS dog fence, now is a great time to make sure they are wearing the collar – you don’t want your puppy running off scared if it’s taken by surprise by the loud noises.
+A dog GPS tracker collar could also be useful here in case your dog does run off, it’s another way to make sure you can locate them and bring them safely home.

 Keep Your Dog Distracted